univienna-vda/FluidExplorerPlugin/README.md

 Here are some helpful starting points for Fluid Explorer

-* [Website:](http://fluidexplorer.cs.univie.ac.at/) Website: Visit this page for further information.
+* [Website:](http://fluidexplorer.cs.univie.ac.at/) Visit this page for further information.
-* Installation: How to install Fluid Explorer.
+* [Installation:](http://fluidexplorer.cs.univie.ac.at/installation.php) How to install Fluid Explorer.
+* [Help section:](http://fluidexplorer.cs.univie.ac.at/helpsection.php) Discusses the main plugin components.
+* [Tutorial](http://fluidexplorer.cs.univie.ac.at/tutorial.php) Shows how the Fluid Explorer plugin can be applied for visual effects design